FOR IMMEDIATE RELEASE

 Contact: Molly Pacala

-The ads will begin airing Wednesday, May 14th on television, radio, and online in Sacramento and targeted regions around the state.
+The new ad will begin airing Monday, May 19th on television and online in Sacramento and targeted regions around the state.
 The campaign will aim to educate California citizens on the negative consequences of SB 270, namely: